Trinity Bellwoods Park: History

-Much of the current parkland was originally purchased from Janet Cameron (sister of Lieutenant Colonel Duncan Cameron C.B. whom first lived here) of Gore Vale in 1851 by Scottish-Canadian Bishop John Strachan, an influential Anglican cleric who wanted Toronto to have a private college with strong Anglican ties, partly in opposition to the recently secularized University of Toronto.
+Much of the current parkland was originally purchased from Janet Cameron (sister of Lieutenant Colonel Duncan Cameron C.B. who first lived here) of Gore Vale in 1851 by Scottish-Canadian Bishop John Strachan, an influential Anglican cleric who wanted Toronto to have a private college with strong Anglican ties, partly in opposition to the recently secularized University of Toronto.
 Buildings were soon constructed (Gothic Revival structure by architect Kivas Tully) and students began attending Trinity College in 1852.
 After federation with the University of Toronto in 1904 and completion of the downtown Trinity campus in 1925, the school left this location.
 The original buildings were then sold to the City of Toronto and most were demolished in the early 1950s.
 The destruction of the Trinity buildings marked the beginning of two decades of extensive heritage destruction in Toronto.
 Of the college itself, only the stone gates now remain, at the Queen Street park entrance facing south on Strachan Avenue, although the former St. Hilda's College building from 1899, (the women's residence of Trinity College) still overlooks the northern half of the park on the western edge.
 It is now a seniors' residence, John Gibson House.
 The iron gates are replica with original now installed at Trinity College School entrance on Deblaquire Street North in Port Hope, Ontario.

 In the 1950s, Garrison Creek was entirely buried and the creek ravine backfilled around the Crawford Street Bridge with displaced soil from the new Bloor-Danforth subway line, raising the surface of the northern end of the park to almost the height of Dundas Street.
 The steep drop from this upper level to the lower part of the park has become a popular local toboggan run in winter.
 The larger southern part of the 'bowl' is the largest designated dogs 'off-leash' park.
 Picnic tables are also provided here for summertime use and public washroom facilities.
 There is a historical plaque the commemorates the bridge buried under this stretch of Crawford, just south of Dundas West.